Pharmr/almace-scaffolding/_app/_pages/about.md

 # Why
 <br>
-*The cornerstone of staying healthy is taking your meds-everyday.* But they don’t make it easy.
-Prior authorizations, different formularies, substitutions, new insurance, new job, new state, specialist referrals.
+The cornerstone of staying healthy is taking your meds-*everyday*.
+But they don’t make it easy.
+Prior authorizations, different formularies, substitutions, new insurance, new job, new state, deductibles, specialist referrals.

 Pharmr was built by patients like you to put you in charge of your own scripts and care.
 Long term drug therapy is a different beast from diagnosis or initial treatment, so it’s time we do it differently.

 We've put pro level health tools in the hands of chronic care patients.
 We only ask that you to check in regularly, be honest, and when stuff gets weird, you chat with your assigned provider right away.
 That’s the bargain.

-**Happy cruising 🏄**
+Otherwise, **happy cruising 🏄**.
 <br>
 <br>
 # FAQ